Crispy Chicken and Zucchini Fritters are deliciously crisp on the outside and juicy on the inside. Perfect as a main course or served as an appetizer.

 Kosher Salt: Salt helps to not only flavor the fritters but to draw excess moisture out of the zucchini.

-Ground Chicken: You can also substitute ground turkey.
+Ground Chicken: You can also substitute fresh ground turkey.

 Egg, Parmesan, Mozzarella Cheese, and Bread Crumbs: These ingredients all help to bind the fritters together.